5GZORRO/VPNaaS/README.md

 #### Step 4 - Launch Wireguard

 Next, we should execute the launch method via a POST request.
-Besides, such request should contain a JSON object with _ip_range_, _network_interface_, _port_, _environment_, _DID_, _public_key_, _private_key_, _timestamp_, and _endpoint_IdM_.
+Besides, such request should contain a JSON object with _ip_range_, _network_interface_, _port_, _environment_, _IdM_payload_, and _endpoint_IdM_.
 The latter parameter can be established to "local", if we are going to perform tests outside of 5GBarcelona/5TONIC testbeds, or "testbed" on the contrary.
 It should be pointed out that this step should be carried out by both gateways.
 More details can be acquired [here](https://5gzorro.github.io/inter-secure-channel-setup/)

 An example could be: